spacecolonyone/MarsCityState/README.md

 The elevator will be in its own right a "wonder of the world" with great economic and social impact.
 It will mark a turning point for the city by offering more affordable way for people to maintain their desired standard of living on Mars as compared to living on Earth.
 The number of people self-funding their migration to the city will for the first time exceed the number of residents hired to support the scientists and tourists.

 With the growing city and the technology of space elevator there will be more opportunities for people to make living on Mars.
-A certain profile of people on Earth - even if a minority on our home planet they will be sufficient in numbers - will be attracted to migrate to Mars.
+A certain profile of people on Earth, even if a tiny minority on our home planet, will be attracted to migrate to Mars and they will be sufficient in numbers to drive growth of the city on Mars.
 These will include entrepreneurs who will prefer the opportunities of Mars to the saturated markets of Earth, or family people who will prefer to raise their children on Mars as a then more viable alternative than on Earth.

-As the costs of migrating to Mars lowers with technology advances such as the space elevator, there will be a point in time when the number of people who are able and willing to self-fund, possibly using bank loans, their migration to Mars will surpass the residents that are funded by the governor and businesses.
+As the costs of migrating to Mars lowers with technology advances such as the space elevator, there will be a point in time when the number of people who are able and willing to self-fund, possibly using bank loans, their migration to Mars will surpass the residents that are funded by the governor and businesses operating on Mars.

 The growing population will grow the market and the opportunities for new businesses.
 The governor organization will use this period to open the service platfrom to many businesses.
 It will become easier for new businesses to start operating and to introduce new products and services.
-The residents will enjoy higher variety and quality with lower prices.
+The residents will enjoy higher variety and quality with lower prices as time passes.

 As in the previous period, the city will use a portion of its finances for the next milestone - building the first industrial factory in space.